cool77catt/moshh-ui/README.md

 https://appicon.co/ -> upload a 1024x1024 png, and this tool will generate all the necessary sizes.
 Then just need to download, extract, and add into the necessary ios/android folders.

+# FFMPEG library

+Note, had to install a separate package "min-gpl" in order to do the clip/concat functionality with a -preset flag.
+So the installation instructions for the ffmpeg react native library for how to add this.

 # Helpful Links
 * https://medium.com/syntx-io/video-live-streaming-with-react-native-98a0f6354077